AyushSingh916/rag_genai_edge_caching/README.md

 ## 🔧 Configuration

 ### RAG-GenAI (Optional)
-- Check "Use RAG-GenAI" in sidebar
+- Add your PDFs/CSVs/JSONs to the `data/` folder (sample: `edge_caching_brief.pdf`)
-- Enter document paths
+- Check "Use RAG-GenAI" in the sidebar and select documents from the dropdown
-- Enter Groq API key
+- Set the `GROQ_API_KEY` environment variable if you want GenAI forecasting
-- Click "Configure RAG"
+- Click "Configure RAG" (fallback synthetic signals used if no docs/API key)

 ## 📊 Metrics Display